 This one is easy.
 The end-user clearly wants the best value for their investment dollars.
 The biggest bang for their buck.
 They are obviously incentivized to achieve this through the interview and competitive bidding process for all retained service providers.

-(Architectural, Interior, Exterior, Structural) and the General Contractor.
-A little more complex here… Their incentivization stems mostly from the structure of their contracts.
+This category includes architectural, interior, exterior, structural designers and the general contractor.
+Things are a little more complex here.
+Their incentivization stems mostly from the structure of their contracts.
 If they are providing services at a fixed cost; the mandate is, obviously, to provide an acceptable product using the least amount of resources.
 Nothing wrong with that, certainly.

 The biggest problem here is that the Owners usually have very little experience in determining what an acceptable product looks like for Design (how much and the quality of information produced) or construction (technical procedures for waterproofing, etc.).
 If they are working on a not-to-exceed basis (that is to say an hourly fee with a well-defined cap of some sort), the incentive is pretty much the same.
 However, there is an additional incentive to bring the cost under the cap, creating a good client experience, one likely to result in more referrals.\